hujhax/austin-improv-wiki/The Knuckleball Now.md

 ## Summary
 ### Press Blurb
 This is from the "philosophy" section of their web site:
-<blockquote>"As mentioned before...
-The Knuckleball Now is an improv comedy troupe based in Austin... but first and foremost, TKN is a philosophy, an energy and a way of thinking.
+<blockquote>"The Knuckleball Now is an improv comedy troupe based in Austin... but first and foremost, TKN is a philosophy, an energy and a way of thinking.
 It's all about having fun with fearless enthusiasm.
 It's having an unwavering faith in each other, where the brain synapses are in sync, and there is a connection through chaos."</blockquote>

 ## History
 The troupe was formed in 2005.